Contact Lens Care

 If your glasses are too tight or are sliding down your face, you may:

-Try them on again and check if the fitting is better.
+Try them on again and check if the fit is better.
 If not, repeat the same process until you are satisfied with the fit of your glasses.

 3. One lens is closer to the eye than the other